 Figures and tables

-Articles can also contain figures, tables and links.
+Articles can also contain figures and tables.
 Tables should be sent as separate Excel files.
 All other figures are sent in as separate picture files (for example jpeg).
 Tables and figures are marked with running numbers and their place in the text must be clearly indicated.
 Picture files should be of high quality.
 The name of the photographer should be always be added.
 Please make sure you have the right to use the picture(s)!

 LAB Open uses Creative Commons license CC BY-SA by default.
 This means that anyone can share, copy and edit your publication, as long as they mention the source and share the material with the same license.
 If you wish to publish under a different license, let us know.
 You can learn more about CC licenses and choose a suitable one at https://creativecommons.org/choose/.